top of page

 The CHOICE Act recognizes two main types of “covered agreements”:

-1. Non-compete agreements, which restrict former employees from working for competitors within a defined geographic area and time period.
+These agreements restrict former employees from working for competitors within a defined geographic area and time period.

 Key Updates to Florida’s Non-Compete Agreements

-· Longer duration (covered employees only): Non-compete agreements for covered employees can now last up to four years after employment ends—double the previous standard of two years.
+• Longer Duration (Covered Employees Only): Non-compete agreements for covered employees can now last up to four years after employment ends—double the previous standard of two years.

-· Broader protection: These agreements may restrict former employees from taking on roles where they could use confidential information or client relationships from their prior employer.
+• Broader Protection: These agreements may restrict former employees from taking on roles where they could use confidential information or client relationships from their prior employer.

-2. Garden-leave agreements, which require employees to remain on paid leave—continuing to receive salary and benefits—for a set period before joining a competitor.
+These agreements require employees to remain on paid leave—continuing to receive salary and benefits—for a set period before joining a competitor.

 Key Updates to Florida’s Garden-Leave Agreements

-• Defined notice period: The CHOICE Act introduces formal garden-leave provisions, requiring both parties to agree in advance on a notice period that can last up to four years before employment officially ends.
+• Defined Notice Period: The CHOICE Act introduces formal garden-leave provisions, requiring both parties to agree in advance on a notice period that can last up to four years before employment officially ends.

-• Continued pay and benefits: During this period, the employer must continue paying the employee’s regular salary and benefits.
+• Continued Pay and Benefits: During this period, the employer must continue paying the employee’s regular salary and benefits.

-• Limited service requirement: After the first 90 days, the employee is not required to provide services unless otherwise agreed upon.
+• Limited Service Requirement: After the first 90 days, the employee is not required to provide services unless otherwise agreed upon.

-• Flexibility for other work: Employees may engage in non-work activities or even work elsewhere with employer approval.
+• Flexibility for Other Work: Employees may engage in non-work activities or even work elsewhere with employer approval.
 Employers may also shorten the notice period with at least 30 days’ written notice.

-• Legal counsel notice: Employers must advise employees of their right to seek legal counsel and include an acknowledgment of access to confidential information for the agreement to be enforceable.
+• Legal Counsel Notice: Employers must advise employees of their right to seek legal counsel and include an acknowledgment of access to confidential information for the agreement to be enforceable.

 The Act expands Florida’s non-compete framework by granting employers stronger and longer-lasting protections.
 It allows agreements to last up to four years, presumes they are enforceable, and requires courts to issue injunctions when violations occur.
+The CHOICE Act excludes healthcare practitioners from coverage and applies only to covered employees and contractors who meet the compensation threshold.
+All other restrictive covenants remain governed by § 542.335.

 What This Means for Florida Employers